 - 6 tablespoons ground almonds (from about 2 oz or 56g of blanched almonds)

 - 1 cup (2 sticks) unsalted butter at room temperature

 - 3/4 cup sour cream

-1 Start by making the caramel topping.
-Take brown sugar and butter and combine and melt in a saucepan on medium heat until sugar dissolves and the mixture is bubbly, this should take several minutes.
+2 Make caramel topping: Heat brown sugar and butter in a medium sized saucepan on medium heat until sugar dissolves and the mixture is bubbly, several minutes.
 (After sugar melts, don't stir.)